 THG was founded by a group of highly distinguished entrepreneurs, business leaders and operating executives.
 Our team has led, operated and grown $5 million to $30 million revenue companies in a variety of industries.
 We have significant experience as advisors, founders, board members and investors.
-We are exclusively focused on partnering with a single entrepreneur or business owner like you, who is seeking retirement, a different role within your company or your next opportunity.
-You would benefit from our collective expertise as well as the capital resources necessary to provide you “money and management”, assistance growing your business and help creating stakeholder value.
+We are focused on partnering with entrepreneurs or business owners like you, who are seeking to sell a minority or majority equity stake, pursue other opportunities, retire, or take on a different role within your company.
+You would benefit from the capital resources necessary to provide you liquidity and if desired, use our collective expertise to assist in management of the business.

 Andre Stokes, President